naveengogu/Stack-Notice/README.md

 In the case of the statement "We update this page every day, review the page to get latest release version of tool"

-*last update of this page is Friday 26 May 2023 06:15:21 AM UTC
+*last update of this page is Saturday 27 May 2023 06:39:26 PM UTC

 <center>